srlabs/phink/book/src/INTRO.md

 ### Property-based Testing

-Phink empowers developers to define properties directly within ink! smart contracts.
-By prefixing functions with `phink`, such as `fn phink_assert_abc_always_true()`, developers create inviolable properties that act as assertions.
-During testing, these properties are checked against every input.
+Phink requires developers to define properties directly within ink! smart contracts.
+By prefixing functions with `phink`, such as `fn phink_assert_abc_always_true()`, developers create properties that act as assertions.
+During testing, these properties are checked against every input (a set of ink! messages).
 If a property’s assertion fails, it triggers a panic, signaling that an invariant has been broken.
 This method ensures thorough validation of contract logic and behavior.

 ### Coverage-guided Fuzzing

-Leveraging coverage-guided fuzzing, Phink enhances its effectiveness by instrumenting smart contracts.
+In order to become coverage-guided, Phink needs to instrument the ink! smart contract.
 Although currently adding feedback on each line executed, Phink is designed to evolve, eventually monitoring coverage across new edges and code branches.
-Feedback is transmitted to the `pallet_contract` via the `debug_message`, enabling dynamic adaptation to uncovered paths and optimizing the fuzzing process.
-This results in broader exploration and identification of potential vulnerabilities.
+Feedback is transmitted to the `pallet_contract` via the `debug_message`.

-### Seamless Integration with ink!
-Smart Contracts

-Phink offers a streamlined integration process for ink! smart contracts.
-Configuration is simple and intuitive, requiring minimal setup in the `phink.toml` file.
-The workflow involves two straightforward steps: instrumenting the contract and then initiating the fuzzing process.
-This ease of deployment allows developers to quickly incorporate Phink into their smart contract testing pipeline, enhancing efficiency and reliability.

 ## Why Use Phink

 ### Detect Security Vulnerabilities

-Phink addresses critical security concerns by automatically generating and testing a diverse range of inputs.
-This process uncovers edge cases, logical flaws, and bugs that could lead to contract reversion.
-Through fuzz testing, Phink explores different execution paths by generating extensive input variations.
-This rigorous testing identifies bugs and potential vulnerabilities early in the development cycle, enabling developers to address issues before deployment.
+Phink addresses security concerns by automatically generating and testing a diverse range of inputs.
+This process uncovers edge cases, logical flaws, and bugs that could lead to contract state reversion.
+Through fuzz testing, Phink explores different execution paths by generating input mutation.
+This testing identifies bugs and potential vulnerabilities in the development cycle, enabling developers to address issues before deployment.